marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/lamalamaMark/buddy) by lamalamaMark - Control Buddy with your keyboard.

 [Bundesliga](
-          https://www.raycast.com/anhthang/bundesliga) by anhthang - The latest news, info and stats for clubs in 2021-2022 can be found in Raycast.
+          https://www.raycast.com/anhthang/bundesliga) by anhthang - Stay up-to-date with the latest news, fixtures, results, and standings from the Bundesliga.

 [Chess.com](
           https://www.raycast.com/joshfarrant/chess-com) by joshfarrant - Quickly start games on Chess.com